The World of Peacock Bass

 outdoor writer and your help with the translation should help others learn what a valuable sportfish the peacock bass is.
 Take care," - Larry

-Lure Help For First Trip - "Larry, I have been member for three years, and I just sent in my dues for 2008
+Lure Help For First Trip - "Larry, I have been member for three years, and I just sent in my dues for next

-.
+year.
 Please help me.
-I am going on one of the floating barge trips with a friend in early 2008.
-I have never fished
+I am going on one of the floating barge trips with a friend in early January.
+I have never

 have for the trip.
 Thank you," Ron S.